Vets Group to Thank Lawmakers for Standing Against Endless War

-Concerned Veterans of America, a conservative veterans group, is planning to launch on Friday a new digital ad thanking select Republican lawmakers for their recent vote to require Congressional input before taking any military action against Iran.
+Concerned Veterans for America, a conservative veterans group, is planning to launch on Friday a new digital ad thanking select Republican lawmakers for their recent vote to require Congressional input before taking any military action against Iran.

 The lawmakers voted last week on an amendment that would block the Trump administration from initiating military action against Iran without congressional approval.
 The amendment passed 251-170 — with 27 Republicans voting along with 223 Democrats in favor.